geoadmin/service-stac/adr/2023_02_27_cache_settings.md

 :warning: This field only act on the cache settings of the asset data and API asset endpoint !
 An asset upload automatically updates the asset metadata with the new `checksum:multihash`.

-`update_rate` less than 1 seconds would not be supported.
-Setting `update_rate` to `0` would mean `never` use case 4. and 5. above.
-So the default value of this field would be `0` and then the default cache settings would be applied.
+`update_interval` `0` means instantly (changes happens infrequently from 1 seconds to several hours, days, week, ...).
+Setting `update_interval` to `-1` would mean `never` use case 4. and 5. above.
+So the default value of this field would be `-1` and then the default cache settings would be applied.

 For any other value we would compute the cache settings for the asset data as follow: